freemansoft/CircuitPython-playground/README.md

 # CircuitPython-playground

+## TODO
+* Bring the esp32 version of the 5110 program up to date with the Pico version

 ## 5110 Display
-Python code that should work on many different devices.
+Python code that should works on different devices.
+Save the programs under the name `code.py` to auto run on save

 * `5110_ip_address_demo_esp32c3.py` lists a machine's address on a 16x2 LCD compressing the ":" characters to ensure it fits after joining to a network
 * `5110_ip_address_demo_pico.py`    lists a machine's address on a 16x2 LCD compressing the ":" characters to ensure it fits